Grafite: VfL Wolfsburg

 With Wolfsburg he signed a four-year contract, which he extended in 2009 until 2012.
 In his first season, he scored 11 times in 24 matches, and was also his team's top scorer.
 At the end of the following season the Felix Magath-managed Wolves were champions of Germany for the first time, and Grafite contributed with 28 goals in 25 matches, making him the league's top striker.
 Alongside his partner in the attack, Edin Džeko, who scored 26 goals, he formed the most prolific strike partnership in Bundesliga history, together totalling 54 goals, topping the achievements of Gerd Müller and Uli Hoeneß, who scored 53 goals in the 1971–72 season.

-One of the goals of Wolfsburg's 5–1 against FC Bayern Munich, when he dribbled past several defenders and then finished with a slow shot with his heel, even brought him international attention.
+One of the goals of Wolfsburg's 5–1 against Bayern Munich, when he dribbled past several defenders and then finished with a slow shot with his heel, even brought him international attention.
 In Germany it was voted Goal of the Year.
 In October 2009, FIFA announced the introduction of the FIFA Puskás Award, awarded to the player who has scored the "most beautiful goal" over the past year.
 The inaugural Puskás Award went to Cristiano Ronaldo and Grafite's effort was rated third.
 Grafite, however, was rewarded with the highest individual honour German football has to bestow, and was voted Footballer of the Year, and became only the third foreigner to achieve this.

 By ESPN Brasil he also received the Prêmio Futebol no Mundo award as the promising discovery of the 2008–09 season, as well as the top goalscorer award of the same season.

-In Wolfsburg's first ever Champions League match against CSKA Moscow on 15 September 2009, Grafite scored a hat-trick to beat the Russian side 3–1 at the Volkswagen Arena in Wolfsburg, becoming only the sixth player to score a hat-trick on his Champions League debut.
-In 107 German top-flight matches Grafite he netted 59 times.
+In VfL Wolfsburg's first ever Champions League match against CSKA Moscow on 15 September 2009, Grafite scored a hat-trick to beat the Russian side 3–1 at the Volkswagen Arena in Wolfsburg, becoming only the sixth player to score a hat-trick on his Champions League debut.
+In 107 German top-flight matches Grafite netted 59 times.